-Hundreds of prisoners at the Greater Tehran Penitentiary face severe water shortages despite the outbreak of the coronavirus in the prison.
+Hundreds of prisoners at the Great Tehran Penitentiary face severe water shortages despite the outbreak of the coronavirus in the prison.

 As of Friday, June 19, the water of the ward 5 of this prison has been cut off, and the prisoners in this part of the prison are also deprived of drinking water.